Leonerli2/leonerli2.github.io/_posts/2025-01-15-masters-thesis-embedded-motor-driver.markdown

 An existing PTU prototype using off-the-shelf motor controllers couldn't achieve the required performance.
 The proprietary controller software restricted custom control algorithms, control cycle configuration, and critical parameters needed for saccadic motion tailored to DVS cameras.

-I completely redesigned the electronics while retaining the mechanical design, motors, and encoders.
 The goal: achieve 180° camera rotations in under 200ms with minimal settling time and overshoot, while respecting actuator and thermal constraints.

 The heart of the solution is a fully custom dual-motor controller with dedicated PCB and firmware.
 I developed an open-source control framework enabling Software-in-the-Loop (SIL) simulation for rapid design iteration and fine-tuning of control strategies specifically optimized for event-based vision.